 Years ago I tried everything including pumping and was not able to breastfeed.
 I too thought it was my issue.

-We used a powerful pump and after 1 month and the less than 1oz a day, she decided to bottle feed and add what little she gets with pumping to the formula.
+We used a powerful pump, and after one month and the less than 1oz a day, she decided to bottle feed and add what little she gets with pumping to the formula.
 So as all of you discovered, some people do not produce enough no matter what they do.
 I felt guilty for 33 years.
 No more, thanks for the post!

 No one replied to my pleas for help...

-I was devastated when it came to the time to just give up on trying to breastfeed. when I first had my son I was told my nipples were too small so I was given a breastpump and left to my own denices... no help, while mothers around me who were feeding by the breast were given every bit of help.
+I was devastated when it came to the time to give up on trying to breastfeed.
+When I first had my son, I was told my nipples were too small, so I was given a breast pump and left to my denices... no help, while mothers around me who were fed by the breast were given every bit of help.

 My heart was set on giving him the best start.
-I have wrote to the hospital board and explained my complaint as i don't want another mom to go through what i have, I'm glad to see I'm not alone. thank you for putting up this site xxxxx
+I have written to the hospital board and explained my complaint as I don't want another mom to go through what I have, I'm glad to see I'm not alone.
+Thank you for putting up this site.

 Any successful stories for third child?